kkkamur07/food103seg-calories/reports/README.md

 > Answer:

 *Krrish :* CI pipelines, DVC, pre-commits, cloud build, Dockerization, project structure, documentation, and GitHub workflows with active part in model development and minor edits to everything.

+*Alisha :* Designed and implemented the API using both FastAPI and BentoML, integrated unit tests for the API endpoints using pytest, and performed load testing with Locust, deployed the API to Cloud Run.
+Created the main README, and contributed to documentation and project structure.